ubsuny/homework-2-rasppi-4/David/Homework 2.md

 * I first modified the $\rho$ to include a second term for the dipole by defining two more positions as $\frac{L}{4}$ and $\frac{3L}{4}$.
 The second term having a minus sign.
 * The first point charge was placed at $x=\frac{L}{4}$ and the second at $x=\frac{L}{4}$ so that they were separated by $d=0.5$, and then ran the code.
-* It produced what I expected: two spikes, one po
+* It produced what I expected: two spikes, one positive at the positive charge and a negative at the second with exponential decay away from them.

 ### Part B